 - Make the environment a character.
 I adore writing dialogue, so editing is when I ensure the environment stands out as vividly as my characters

 - Create doubt and tension even with a guaranteed outcome.
-Romance has a promised happily ever after (or at least happy for now), but Twist of Fate has some crazy plot twists (no pun intended) that left betas worried whether everyone would end up where they should be
+Romance has a promised happily ever after (or at least happy for now), but Sweet Redemption has some crazy plot twists (no pun intended) that left betas worried whether everyone would end up where they should be

 - The art of character